 - Issues with browser plug-ins

-- Testing against relevant standards (WCAG 2.0, PDF/UA, Matterhorn Protocol)
+- Benchmarking against relevant standards (WCAG 2.1, PDF/UA)

 - Testing with (and understanding the limitations of) automated “accessibility checkers”

 - Introduction to scripting to solve accessibility problems